What Is The Refinance Break Even Point?

 - Tax service: In a refinance situation, you likely already know what your property taxes are.
 The purpose of this is to let your lender know if you miss a tax payment when you don’t have an escrow account.

 - Settlement agent costs: This is the cost for someone to come out and conduct the closing.
-Sometimes this can be someone with notary credentials.
-In other states, an attorney is required to conduct the closing and it can cost more.
+In some states, this can be someone with notary credentials.
+In others, an attorney is required to conduct the closing and it can cost more.

-- Credit check fee: There is a cost associated with pulling your credit report.
+- Credit check fee: Lenders may charge you a fee when pulling your credit report.

 2. Calculate The Monthly Payment Savings

-The next step is to figure out how much you save each month on your monthly payment.
+The next step is to figure out how much you could save each month on your mortgage payment.
 To do this, take a look at the amount of your principal and interest payment on your current mortgage statement (before taxes and insurance).

 Next, subtract what your principal and interest payment would be according to the loan estimate for your new loan.
 The amount you come up with is your monthly savings.
 You can also take a look at how much you’re saving in interest and take that into consideration as well.